akshatsingh1718/leetcode/knowledge.md

 -   `2^n`: Since at every recursion call we are taking elements till n starting from i.
 So 2 ^ n like in subsets where we take two possibilities at a time copy or not copy.
 -   `n` : It is for the copy operation.

+# Matrix

+## 2D -> 1D array

+-   if you want to change the array from 2d to 1d then use the following formula:
+    `i * no_of_cols + j`
+-   Why it works ?

+i starts from 0 so it's help in getting the row number, + j means add in which column the element is present

+for every i = 0, our answer would be simply j

+Now suppose i = 1 that means we have to add all the previous column element which is n

+If i = 2 that means we have to add 2 times previous column elements which is n\*2

+Hence n \* i + j is the formula